hanhanwu/Hanhan_Applied_DataScience/README.md

     * Besides ANOVA, we could calculate t-score or z-score (less than 30 records)
 * Comparing with correlation, Mutual Information (MI) measures the non-linear dependency between 2 random variables
   * Larger MI, larger dependency
+* [Using PPS (predictive powerscore) to check asymmetrical correlation][174]
+  * Sometimes x can predict y but y can't predict x, this is asymmetrical
+  * Besides using it as correlation between features, PPS can also be used to check stronger predictors
 * 2 way table or Stacked Column Chart - for 2 variable variables, check count, percentage of group by the 2 variables
 * For features that are highly dependent on each other, in parametrics algorithms these features should be removed to reduce error; in nonparametrics algorithms, I still recommend to remove them, because for algorithms such as trees tend to put highly dependent features at the same importance level, which won't contribute feature importance much.
 * Feature selection based on the dependency between features and the label